KempnerInstitute/nodelens/docs/source/user_guide/pruning_strategies.rst

 Pruning Strategies Guide
 ========================

-This guide documents all pruning strategies available in the alignment framework and their use cases.
+This guide documents all pruning strategies available in LossLens and their use cases.

 Overview
 --------

 Pruning is a technique for reducing neural network size by removing parameters while maintaining performance.
-The alignment framework provides several pruning strategies to analyze how network sparsity affects alignment metrics.
+LossLens provides several pruning strategies to analyze how network sparsity affects alignment metrics.

 Available Pruning Strategies
 ----------------------------